The Rados Method

 Leadership performance training.

 Tony Robbins' three questions for partnering and his six human needs, refined through years in his Mastery University and Business Mastery programmes.
-The trained reading of how a leader decides under pressure.
+A trained eye for how a leader decides under pressure.

 Pillar Three